Layered Pumpkin Pie in a Jar

 - semi-sweet chocolate shavings to sprinkle over the top

-Preheat oven to 350°.
-Place the mixing bowl and beater(s) for beating the cream into the freezer to chill.
+- Preheat oven to 350° F. Place a mixing bowl and beater(s) into the freezer to chill, for beating the cream

-Stir together the graham cracker crumbs, sugar, cinnamon, and salt.
+- for the graham cracker crust layer: Stir together the graham cracker crumbs, sugar, cinnamon, and salt.
 Then add the melted butter and stir until evenly moistened.
-Spread mixture in a 9” x 13” pan and bake for 5 minutes.
+Spread mixture in a 9'' x 13'' pan and bake for 5 minutes.
 Stir and bake for another minute or two, or until crumbs are fragrant and nicely browned.
 Be careful not to burn.
 Remove from oven and let cool completely while you prepare the other pie layers.